 In this paper, we propose a method for directly rendering point sets which only have positional information by using recent graphics processors (GPUs).
 Almost all the algorithms in our method are processed on GPU.
 Our point-based rendering algorithms apply an image buffer which has lower-resolution … Continue reading “Direct Point Rendering on GPU”

 There is a crucial demand in the computer animation industry to make animations that blend animator-specified expressive motion with physics-based realism.
 We propose a novel framework to create directable animation of elastically deformable objects.
-The directable animation is created with animator … Continue reading “Controllable Deformable Animations”
+The directable animation is created with animator … Continue reading “Directable Animation of Elastic Objects”

 Image-Based Point Rendering and Applications